kojandy/.dotfiles/README.md

 ### Recommended
 - `tmux`: a terminal multiplexer
-- [ripgrep](https://github.com/BurntSushi/ripgrep): ripgrep recursively searches directories for a regex pattern
+- [ripgrep](https://github.com/BurntSushi/ripgrep): recursively searches directories for a regex pattern
 - [autojump](https://github.com/wting/autojump): A cd command that learns - easily navigate directories from the command line
 - [asciinema](https://asciinema.org): Record and share your terminal sessions, the right way.
+- [nnn](https://github.com/jarun/nnn): one of the fastest and most lightweight file managers

 ## Scripts
 ### dfm